COGSLLC/civicjournal-time/plan.md

 - [x] Refactor common test configuration to `src/test_utils.rs`.
 - [x] Resolve various compilation issues and warnings related to async backup and test refactoring.
 - [x] Refactor `JournalPage` to store full `JournalLeaf` objects (L0) or thrall hashes (L1+) using `PageContent` enum, removing `PageContentHash` and updating all related logic.
+- [x] Stabilize FileStorage & Core: Resolved numerous compilation errors and test failures in `FileStorage`, `core::page`, and related test suites.
+This included fixing issues from the `PageContentHash` removal, addressing duplicate test module definitions, and resolving a panic in Merkle tree handling within tests.
+All tests (67) are now passing.

 ## Next Steps